 HI!
-We are Daniele Giannotta (1982, musicologist, cultural worker, and sound artist) and Elena Stefanin (1984, Graduated in Culture and Human Rights), and our project is just a respectful exploration of the world by bicycle for documentary purposes.
+We are Daniele Giannotta (1982, musicologist, cultural worker, and sound artist) and Elena Stefanin (1984, culture and human rights politacal scientist), and our project is just a respectful exploration of the world by bicycle for documentary purposes.

 A journey in search of images, sounds, and words, hunting for unknown or forgotten treasures.
 A way to travel slower, closer to ancient rhythms, a kind of neo-nomadism.